lsshym/large-file-upload/README.md

 **Returns**:

-- `Promise<string>` - A promise that resolves to an object containing the hash and chunk size.
+- `Promise<string>` - A promise that resolves to the generated file fingerprint.

 ### `TaskQueueManager`